 Liao demonstrated great race management to keep close to his rivals with a 2, 3 score line and was able to relax a little in the final heat that saw him finish in 13th spot.

 See all past Topper 4.2 World Champions here.

 The host Royal Cork Yacht Club in Crosshaven is located on the west side of Cork Harbour, a few miles outside the city of Cork, (known locally as Cobh), famous as being the culinary capital of Ireland!
 Crosshaven has a good number of hotels, guest houses and B&B's close to the club, follow the link below to the Crosshaven tourist office.

-Cork is well served by transport links - there are ferry routes from Pembroke and Fishguard in Wales to Rosslare, as well as a Holyhead, in North Wales to Dublin option.
+Cork is well served by transport links - there are ferry routes from Pembroke to Rosslare, Liverpool to Belfast as well as a Holyhead to Dublin option.
 There is also direct ferries to Roscoff in France and Santander in Spain.
 Cork airport is only a 20-minute car journey from Crosshaven.

 We look forward to seeing you in Cork!

 ITCA are planning to have a limited number of boats available for charter to sailors from World Sailing Emerging Nations and North America at the Worlds in Cork.
 Full details of the boats for charter and how they can be booked are available now from the Secretary General.
-Futher information and details of coach boats to hire in Cork caan be found on the Cork 2021 event page.
+Futher information and details of coach boats to hire in Cork can be found on the Cork 2021 event page.